antmicro/kenning/README.rst

 This script only requires ``Runtime``-based class and ``RuntimeProtocol``-based class.
 It waits for a client using a given protocol, and later runs inference based on the implementation from the ``Runtime`` class.

-The additional arguments are following:
+The additional arguments are as follows:

 * ``--host`` (``NetworkProtocol`` argument) is the address where the server will listen,
 * ``--port`` (``NetworkProtocol`` argument) is the port on which the server will listen,